sveltejs/svelte/documentation/docs/05-misc/02-testing.md

 To get start with Playwright, either let you guide by [their VS Code extension](https://playwright.dev/docs/getting-started-vscode), or install it from the command line using `npm init playwright`.
 It is also part of the setup CLI when you run `npm create svelte`.

-After you've done that, you should have a `tests` folder and a playwright config.
+After you've done that, you should have a `tests` folder and a Playwright config.
 You may need to adjust that config to tell Playwright what to do before running the tests - mainly starting your application at a certain port:

 ```js
 /// file: playwright.config.js